jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!-- Image representing challenge of choosing what to do-->

-Much of potential of digital therapeutics arises from easy, 24/7 access to their rich and diverse set of interventions, tools, and services.
+Much of the potential of digital therapeutics arises from easy, 24/7 access to their rich and diverse set of interventions, tools, and services.

 But this is also their challenge.
 As the patient you now have to tackle difficult questions like: